AdaCore/spark2014/docs/ug/spark_2014.rst

 |SPARK| contains features for directing formal verification with
 |GNATprove|.
 These features may also be used by other tools, in particular the
 |GNAT Pro| compiler.
 Assertion pragmas are refinements of pragma ``Assert``
 defined in Ada.
-For all assertion pragmas, an exception is raised at run time when the property asserted does not hold, if the program was compiled with assertions.
+For all assertion pragmas, an exception ``Assertion_Error`` is raised at run time when the property asserted does not hold, if the program was compiled with assertions.
 The real difference between assertion pragmas is how they are used by |GNATprove| during proof.

 .. _Pragma Assert: